-The only downside to purchasing 3G Solutions’ prepaid China SIM card is that it is more expensive than what you would normally pay should you buy a China SIM card at any store after arriving in China.
+The only downside to purchasing 3G Solutions’ prepaid China SIM card is that it is more expensive than what you would normally pay should you buy one at any store after arriving in China.
 But hey, that’s the price of convenience.
 Instead of standing in line and spending an hour or two trying to communicate what you need to a salesperson, you pick what you want online, prepay and have the SIM card delivered to your door.

-Best China SIM Card Plan for Each Cellular Provider
+Best SIM Card Plan for Each Cellular Provider in China

 There are three major cellular providers in China: China Telecom, China Unicom and China Mobile.
 Unfortunately, China Telecom SIM cards don’t work with phones purchased outside of China, so even though you’ll see plenty of China Telecom stores in China, you’ll want to stick with either China Unicom or China Mobile.

 While China Mobile is the market leader in China and generally has the best nationwide coverage, China Unicom is compatible with more foreign phones, allowing them to access both 3G and 4G service.
 That being said, I’ve used both services and had good experiences either way, so it’s hard to go wrong!

 If you’re going to purchase a SIM card in China, here are my recommendations for the best China SIM card plan for each carrier.

 Best China SIM Card | China Unicom

 When visiting a China Unicom store, I’d go with the “Nationwide Data King” plan (全国流量王/ Quánguó liúliàng wáng) for 2019.
 Here are the details for the plan: